maca134/dayz-cctv/README.md

 Hey, here is a simple script to use in ARMA 2/DayZ.
 I have only tested it in Epoch at the moment.
 I have added the commits to the repo to highlight the installtion process.
+I have included all the files for Epoch 1.0.1.4 with the CCTV script ready to go for either reference or to use.

 ## Instructions